BrendieG/Haven-Records-Management-System/README.md

 # Haven-Records-Management-System
 This is the set of files used to run the Haven Records Management System.

-The link to hosted web application can be found in the README file
-The hosted web application can be found at this link:
+The application is setup by installing XAMPP on your laptop, importing the database file, 'haven_db.sql', into your phpmyadmin and running the application files from your local host.

+Admin Login
+  Email: ama.darko@gmail.com
+  Password: whatever123

+Staff Login
+  Email: ymensah@gmail.com
+  Password: whatever123